brikis98/yevgeniy-brikman-homepage/_posts/2014-04-24-bitcoin-by-analogy.md

 What if multiple nodes come up with a proof of work at the same time?
-This is a rare occurrence, but if it happens, the network will temporarily have multiple possible paths in the block chain:
+This is a rare occurrence, but if it happens, the network will temporarily have multiple possible paths in the blockchain:

 {% include figure.html path="blog/bitcoin/bitcoin-block-chain-fork.png" alt="Bitcoin block chain fork" %}